bitcoin-sv/bsv-components-library/doc/README.md

 </configuration>
 ````

+## How to use *JCL-Base*

 ## Streaming:
+*Sreaming* the most basic operation you can do, its mainly consists of *connecting* to the P2P network, and *streaming* events from it, event syou can *subscribe* to and *react*.

 ### Simple connection:

 The following example is just an example of how the connection is performed.
-We get a reference to the "P2P"
+We get a reference to the *P2P*
 service from the *P2PBuilder* (specifying an identifier that is mostly used for logging), and then we start it.
 The service wil run in a different Thread, so all the Streaming services will be working in the background while
 our app performs other actions.
-In the example below though, the service will automaticallu stop after starting.
+In the example below though, the service will automatically stop after starting.

 ````
 P2P p2p = P2P.builder("testing").build();